RachWalm/dog-api/README.md

 #### Posts update

-Posts can be accessed AUTHORISED via the /posts/:id where the id is the corresponding pk or id.
+Posts can be accessed via the /posts/:id where the id is the corresponding pk or id.

 Information for user_id is taken from the person that is logged in, and the dog_id field is already populated but can be changed.